 Time of the day matters, too.
 Often, if you’re willing to take a red eye, or the first or last flight of the day, you can get a better price.

 2. Sign up for Email Newsletters and Sale Alerts

-There are three types of email communications to be aware of when it comes to cheap airfare: notifications from airlines, from low-fare information aggregators, and from online travel agents.
+There are three types of email communications when it comes to cheap airfare: notifications from airlines, low-fare information aggregators, and online travel agents.
 You should be on the mailing lists for all three.

 There are many airfare information aggregators out there who do this searching for you.
 Two of the most popular are Scott’s Cheap Flights and The Flight Deal.
 So, it makes sense to sign up for their free newsletters.

 Finally, online travel agents (OTAs) like Expedia and Orbitz also send out emails about deals.
 If you prefer to buy your airfare, hotel and car together, OTAs can provide discounts on your overall travel package.

 OTAs include promotional discount codes within many of their promotional emails.